 Getting a new Apple Watch is always a very pleasant experience.
-You finally got the smartwatch you’ve been dreaming about for months.
-However, before you’re tempted to go run a 5k, there are some essential things to set up on your Apple Watch.
+The Apple Watch Series 7 is the best smartwatch in the world.
+However, before you’re tempted to go run a marathon, there are some essential things to set up on your Apple Watch.

 Once you’ve paired your Apple Watch to your iPhone, there are some key things to get out of the way.

 When you first receive your Apple Watch, we recommend immediately setting up the fall detection feature.
 This feature has proven itself to be life-saving, so you shouldn’t wait on setting this up.
 By default, your Apple Watch comes with this feature turned off, and you can easily enable it in the Watch app on your iPhone.